[Translate to English:]

 The Specialization will accept 60 students each semester; general eligibility criteria are the same as for any other SBWL or specialization.

-In a first step, students wishing to apply for "International Business Communication" have to sign up for the course "Access to Specialization: International Business Communication" (5383; registration will run from February 1, 2pm, till February 5).
-Places will generally be assigned on a first-come, first-served basis, with half the slots reserved for the fastest students who were awarded a grade of 1 (Very Good) on the CBK course "Introduction to Business Communication (IBC)" (note: EBC1 grades are not relevant here).
+In a first step, students wishing to apply for "International Business Communication" have to sign up for the course "Access to Specialization: International Business Communication" (registration will run from January 30 to February 2, 2025).
+Places will generally be assigned on a first-come, first-served basis, with half the slots reserved for the fastest students who were awarded a grade of 1 (Very Good) on the BaWiSo19/BaWiRe CBK course "Introduction to Business Communication (IBC)" (note: EBC1 grades are not relevant here).
+Information about successful registration will be available from February 6 at the earliest.
 The remaining slots will be assigned on a first-come, first-served basis regardless of whether the applicant attended the CBK course or not until 60 slots have been filled.

 NOTE: registration for the course "Access to Specialization: International Business Communication" does NOT automatically mean you have been accepted for the Specialization; of ALL students signing up for "Access to Specialization: International Business Communication", only 60 will be admitted based on the criteria outlined above.